Hornbill-Docs/esp-fundamentals/esp-fundamentals/best-practice/platform-api-keys.md

 # API Keys Security Considerations

 When using API keys, security is an important consideration which should not be overlooked.
-Its important that you keep your API keys secure, API keys in many respects should be treated like pass codes.
+It's important that you keep your API keys secure, API keys in many respects should be treated like pass codes.
 Exposing API keys to an extended audience can result in the associated user account being compromised, which could lead to many security issues including unauthorized access and data theft/loss.
 To keep your API keys secure, follow these best practices:

 * __Do not embed API keys directly in code__: API keys that are embedded in code can be accidentally exposed to the public, for example, if you forget to remove the keys from the code that you share.
 Instead of embedding your API keys in your applications, store them in environment variables or in files outside of your application's source tree.
 * __Do not store API keys in files inside your application's source tree__: If you store API keys in files, keep the files outside your application's source tree to help ensure your keys do not end up in your source code control system.
 This is particularly important if you use a public source code management system such as GitHub.